-The inspection procedures included review of portions of one issuer audit performed by the Firm.
+The inspection procedures included a review of portions of one issuer audit performed by the Firm.
 The inspection team identified matters that it considered to be deficiencies in the performance of the work it reviewed.

 The descriptions of the deficiencies in Part I.A of this report include, at the end of the description of each deficiency, references to specific paragraphs of the auditing standards that relate to those deficiencies.
 The text of those paragraphs is set forth in Appendix A to this report.
-The references in this sub-Part include only standards that primarily relate to the deficiencies; they do not present a comprehensive list of every auditing standard that applies to the deficiencies.
+The references in this sub-Part include only the standards that most directly relate to the deficiencies and do not include all standards that apply to the deficiencies.
 Further, certain broadly applicable aspects of the auditing standards that may be relevant to a deficiency, such as provisions requiring due professional care, including the exercise of professional skepticism; the accumulation of sufficient appropriate audit evidence; and the performance of procedures that address risks, are not included in any references to the auditing standards in this sub-Part, unless the lack of compliance with these standards is the primary reason for the deficiency.
 These broadly applicable provisions are described in Part I.B of this report.

-Certain deficiencies identified were of such significance that it appeared to the inspection team that the Firm, at the time it issued its audit report, had not obtained sufficient appropriate audit evidence to support its opinion that the financial statements were presented fairly, in all material respects, in accordance with the applicable
+Certain deficiencies identified were of such significance that it appeared to the inspection team that the Firm, at the time it issued its audit report, had not obtained sufficient appropriate audit evidence to support its opinion that the financial statements were presented fairly, in all material respects, in conformity with the applicable financial reporting framework and its opinion about whether the issuer had maintained, in all